Account Info

 Cope with market volatility with ETFs

-We've learned the concept and benefits of ETF funds.
-ETFs not only save trouble, they can also help you save money.
-In this lesson, we'll talk about the four types of ETFs to give you a better understanding of the ETF family.
+We have understood the concept and advantages of ETF funds.
+ETFs not only save you time but also help you save money.
+In this lesson, we will discuss the four major types of ETFs, giving you a clearer understanding of this diverse family.

-First, according to the management method, ETFs can be divided into index ETFs and active ETFs.
+First, according to the management method classification, ETFs can be divided into index ETFs and active ETFs.

 1. Index ETF

-Among US stocks, the three most familiar indices are the Dow Jones Index, the S&P 500 Index, and the Nasdaq Index.
-If you are particularly optimistic about one of these indices and want to reap the benefits of its rise, what should you do?
+In the US stock market, the three most familiar indices are the Dow Jones Industrial Average, the S&P 500 Index, and the Nasdaq Index.
+If you are particularly bullish on one of these indices and want to benefit from its rise, what should you do?

-Note here that there may be more than one ETF that tracks a certain index!
-Let's take the S&P 500 index as an example.
-Currently, there are many ETFs on the market that track the S&P 500 index.
-The three most widely known are SPY, IVV, and VOO.
+Please note that there may be more than one ETF tracking a specific index!
+Let's take the S&P 500 Index as an example.
+Currently, there are many ETFs tracking the S&P 500 Index in the market, with the most well-known being SPY, IVV, and VOO.

-What are the differences between these three ETFs that track the S&P 500 index?
-The answer is, there's no difference; it's just that the issuer issuing the ETF is different.
+What are the differences between these three ETFs tracking the S&P 500 Index?
+The answer is that there is no difference, only the issuer of the ETF is different.

-The issuer that issued SPY is SPDR, the third-largest asset management company in the world, and the investment division of State Street Group.
-The issuers that issue IVV and VOO are the world-renowned Vanguard Group (Vanguard) and BlackRock (BlackRock), the world's largest asset management company.
+The issuer of SPY is SPDR, the third-largest global asset management company, an investment department under the Dow Jones Group.
+The issuers of IVV and VOO are globally renowned Vanguard Group and the world's largest asset management company BlackRock, respectively.

-We can see by fitting the trends of these three major ETFs together on the Tiger International app.
-Over the past 8 years, their trends have been basically the same, and the tracking error is very small.
+By superimposing the trends of these top three ETFs on the Tiger International app, we can see that over the past 8 years, their trends have been very similar, with very small tracking errors.

-Therefore, index ETFs are also called passive ETFs.
-The main purpose is to track the trend of the index and achieve the effect of replicating index earnings.
+Therefore, index ETFs are also known as passive ETFs, mainly aimed at tracking the trend of the index to achieve the effect of replicating index returns.

 (Image source: Tiger International PC version)

-Since fund managers require more labor, the management fee for active ETFs is generally higher than for passive ETFs.
-However, active ETFs don't necessarily perform better than passive ETFs.
+Since fund managers need to put in more work, the management fee for active ETFs is generally higher than passive ETFs.
+However, the performance of active ETFs is not necessarily better than passive ETFs.

-(Source: Morningstar Network.
-The data deadline is December 31, 2019 and is for reference only.
-Historical performance does not represent any predictions or investment suggestions for future earnings)
+(Source: Morningstar website, data as of December 31, 2019, for reference only, historical performance does not represent any prediction of future returns or investment advice)

-According to the classification of major asset classes, ETFs can be divided into stock ETFs, bond ETFs, and alternative asset ETFs.
+Divided into major asset classes, ETFs can be classified as stock ETFs, bond ETFs, and alternative asset ETFs.

-We can think of the stock market as a fruit market; you are free to buy any kind of fruit.
-Of course, you can also buy fruit baskets with packed fruit.
-In a real financial market, the fruit market can be understood as a stock market, and fruit is understood as a stock, then the fruit basket is a stock ETF.
+We can think of the stock market as a fruit market, where you can freely buy any kind of fruit.
+Of course, you can also buy a basket of pre-packaged fruits.
+In the real financial market, you can understand the fruit market as the stock market and the fruits as stocks, so the fruit basket is the stock ETF.

-As the “fruit basket” of the financial market, each basket of stock ETFs packages stocks of varying types and weights, and then sells them to you in the form of fund shares.
+As the "fruit basket" of the financial market, each basket of stock ETFs is pre-packaged with stocks of different types and weights, and then sold to you in the form of fund shares.

-Different ETF stocks have different positions, so before trading a stock ETF, you must determine the ETF's constituent stocks to see if they meet your purchasing expectations.
+Different ETF stocks have different holdings, so before trading ETF stocks, make sure to determine the components of the ETF and see if it meets your purchase expectations.

-Although bond ETFs only include bonds, they are traded on exchanges like stocks and have the characteristics of some equity securities.
-Compared to ordinary bonds, bond ETFs have the following advantages:
+Although bond ETFs only contain bonds, they trade on the exchange like stocks and have characteristics similar to equity securities.
+Compared to regular bonds, bond ETFs have the following advantages:

-(1) Low risk;Similar to stock ETFs, bond ETFs allocate a wide variety of bonds, which have a clear quantitative advantage over single bonds.
-Bond ETFs are less sensitive to single emergencies.
-Compared with single bonds, non-systemic risks are relatively small.
+(1) Low risk;Similar to stock ETFs, bond ETFs allocate a wide variety of bonds, providing a significant quantitative advantage compared to individual bonds.
+Bond ETFs have lower sensitivity to single unexpected events, resulting in relatively smaller non-systemic risk compared to individual bonds.

-(2) Simple transactions;Through ETFs, investors can buy or sell at any time during the trading day, eliminating the complicated procedures of bond trading in the OTC market; they only need a mobile phone to trade; investors only need to observe the performance of target indices to understand the performance of bond ETFs.
+(2) Simple trading;Through ETFs, investors can buy or sell on trading days, eliminating the complex procedures of bond trading in the OTC market.
+Trading can be done with just a mobile phone; investors only need to observe the performance of the target index to understand the performance of bond ETFs.

-(3) Stable earnings;Historical data shows that it is difficult for the vast majority of active fund managers to win the market in the long term.
-Investment bond ETFs reduce the uncertain risk of lower returns than expected due to poor management by fund managers, and provide relatively long-term, stable, and easy-to-predict returns.
+(3) Stable returns;Historical data shows that the majority of active fund managers find it difficult to outperform the market over the long term.
+Investing in bond ETFs reduces the uncertain risk of lower-than-expected returns due to poor fund management, providing relatively long-term, stable, and predictable returns.

 3. Alternative Asset ETF

-Let's first talk about what alternative assets are.
-The range of alternative assets is very broad, including gold and currency, commodities, real estate, private equity, infrastructure, etc.
+Let's start with what alternative assets are.
+The scope of alternative assets is very wide, including gold and currency, commodity equities, real estate, private equity, infrastructure, and more.

-Among them, gold ETFs are a common trading type in the market.
-The vast majority of its funds target open funds that target gold assets, closely track the price of gold, and are listed on the stock exchange.
+Among them, gold ETF is a common tradable instrument in the market.
+The vast majority of its fund symbols are based on gold assets, closely tracking the price of gold, and are open-ended funds listed on stock exchanges.

-Similarly, commodity ETFs, real estate ETFs, etc. all use corresponding assets as investment targets, so alternative asset ETFs are open-ended funds that track the trend of alternative assets.
+Similarly, commodity ETFs, real estate ETFs, and other alternative asset ETFs are all investment targets corresponding to the assets.
+Therefore, alternative asset ETFs are open-ended funds that track the trends of alternative assets.

-The advantage of alternative assets is that investors can participate in expensive gold, crude oil, real estate, etc. transactions with a very low threshold, and the liquidity of capital is far better than trading physical assets.
+The advantage of alternative assets is that investors can participate in the trading of expensive assets such as gold, crude oil, real estate, etc. with a very low threshold, and the liquidity of funds is much stronger than that of trading physical assets.

-According to industry or subject classification, ETFs can be divided into industry ETFs and themed ETFs.
+Classified by industry or theme, ETFs can be divided into industry ETFs and thematic ETFs.

 1. Industry ETF

-If you are particularly optimistic about an industry and want to participate in investment in this industry, what should you do?
-The answer is to buy ETFs in the corresponding industry.
+If you have a strong belief in a particular industry and want to participate in investments in that industry, what should you do?
+The answer is to buy the corresponding industry ETF.

-The 11 major US stock sectors are all covered by ETFs, and in the industry segments below the sector, we can actually find corresponding passive ETFs to invest in.
-Here, I'll take the healthcare sector as an example.
-Its third-level sub-industries healthcare equipment, healthcare services, pharmaceuticals, biotechnology, and life sciences also have corresponding ETF tracking.
+In the US, all 11 major sectors have ETF coverage, and below these sectors, we can actually find corresponding passive ETFs for investment in the sub-industries.
+Here, taking the medical health sector as an example, its three-level sub-industries, medical equipment, medical services, pharmaceuticals, biotechnology, and life sciences, also have corresponding ETFs for tracking.

 (Source: Bloomberg, MSCI)

-Now that we know about industry ETFs, let's take a look at themed ETFs.
+After understanding industry ETFs, let's take a look at theme ETFs.

-(Source: Morning Star Network, data as of 2020/11/30.
-The data is for reference only and does not represent any predictions or investment suggestions for future earnings)
+(Source: Morningstar website, data as of 11/30/2020, data is for reference only and does not represent any predictions or investment advice on future returns)

-Selecting industries and sectors and purchasing the best performing companies in the entire industry through ETFs can help enrich investment portfolios and diversify investment risks.
+Choosing industries and sectors, and purchasing the best-performing companies in the entire industry through ETFs, helps enrich the investment portfolio and diversify investment risks.

 Disclaimer: Community is offered by Moomoo Technologies Inc. and is for educational purposes only.
 Read more